FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Labour Cases/Hospital.md

 # Hospital

+  - Used to manage hospital and sick leave processes for employees.

   - It shows the hospitalized employees due to sick/illness.

-  - It shows the process of employee hospitalizing and recovery.

 ## Workflow Stages & Actions :